-Half-way through the European Parliament mandate, several European Civil Society Organisations reflect on what the Parliament had achieved in the past 2 and a half years, and to check up on the progress made against politicians’ promises and citizens’ demands.
+Now that we are in the midst of the 2019 European Elections, several European Civil Society Organisations reflect on what the Parliament had achieved in the past 5 years, and to check up on the progress made against politicians’ promises and citizens’ demands.

 The European Parliament has offered some support to young people as they fight for fair access to paid, quality internships.
 Many individual MEPs are enthusiastic defenders of youth employment rights.
 But progress is slow, and MEPs will need to make the issue a real priority for the rest of their mandate.
 We also deplore the fact that many MEPs still take unpaid interns in their offices.

 Though mental health is not a core competence of the European Union, the European Parliament decision making in the areas of social, disability, migratory and human rights policy are likely to have a direct impact on the wellbeing of millions of Europeans and on persons living with mental ill health and psychosocial disabilities.

 Combatting climate change is one of the main challenges of our time.
 It is a core objective of the EU’s environmental policy, but also plays into many different policy areas ranging from energy and industrial policy to finance, migration and international cooperation.
 The decisions taken by MEPs today will determine the EU’s ability to cope with substantial ongoing challenges: achieving a socially just and clean energy transition, making the European economy sustainable and adhering to the long-term objectives of the Paris Agreement.